hairyf/overlastic/README.md

 // Get Overlay information from useOverlayMeta const { visible, confirm, cancel } = useOverlayMeta({
   // Animation duration to avoid premature destruction of components
+  // Only use component in template and no need to define
   animation: 1000
 })
 </script>